dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 If one of the given list node labels matches, it is considered a match.
 Note that in the simple schema, uniqueness is not guaranteed (as opposed to the complex schema).

-A Knora value may not be represented as the literal object of a predicate;
+A DSP-API value may not be represented as the literal object of a predicate;
 for example, this is not allowed:

 ```